Kevin Tulimieri

-Kevin Tulimieri (born 8 September 1992) is an Italian footballer who plays for Maltese side Valletta.
+Kevin Tulimieri (born 8 September 1992) is an Italian footballer who plays for Maltese side Gżira United.

 Career

 Tulimieri started his senior career with A.S.D.
 Gelbison Cilento Vallo della Lucania.
 In 2013, he signed for S.F.
 Aversa Normanna in the Italian Serie C, where he made four league appearances and scored one goal.
-After that, he played for Potenza Calcio, U.S. Savoia 1908, Sporting Fulgor Molfetta, Ħamrun Spartans, and Valletta, where he now plays.
+After that, he played for Potenza Calcio, U.S. Savoia 1908, Sporting Fulgor Molfetta, Ħamrun Spartans, Valletta, Mosta FC where he plays again and Birkirkara FC.